treeWater/code-mentors/README.md

 ### Become a Mentee
 Becoming a mentee requires first that you agree to the [rules](#rules), and then:

-- See the [master list of mentors](https://github.com/cjkoepke/code-mentors/#network-list) in the network.
+- See the [master list of available mentors](https://github.com/cjkoepke/code-mentors/issues?q=is%3Aopen+is%3Aissue+label%3AMentor+label%3AOpen) in the network.
 - If one of the mentors stands out and is listed as *open*, click the link to find out more about them.
 - If you would like them to mentor you, post a comment suggesting why you would appreciate their time as a mentor (**don't** make this a bragging session.
 You are simply letting this person know that you'd love to have them as a mentor.
 It is up to them to determine if you'd be a good mentee).
 - If they reach out to you, great!